redis/redis-doc/commands/zrem.md

-Removes the specified members from the sorted set stored at `key`.
+Removes the specified members from the sorted set stored at _key_.
-Non existing members are ignored.
+Non-existing members are ignored.

-An error is returned when `key` exists and does not hold a sorted set.
+An error is returned when _key_ exists and doesn't store a sorted set.

 @return

 @integer-reply, specifically:

-* The number of members removed from the sorted set, not including non existing members.
+* The number of members removed from the sorted set, excluding non-existing members.

 @examples